f-dangel/vivit-experiments/exp/exp13_full_batch_monitoring/README.md

     directional derivatives.
 The results are stored in the subfolder `results/plots/gammas_lambdas`.

-    Most of these scripts above use command line arguments to specify the test problem for which the visualization is created.
+    **Note:** Most of these scripts above use command line arguments to specify the test problem for which the visualization is created - running them without this specification will cause an error.
 The scripts with the prefix `run_` automatically call the above plotting scripts for all configurations.